DominikSerafin/eslint-starter/README.md

 # Contributing

 Contributions are encouraged.
-The only rule is to keep order of rules as theyre authored in [official docs](http://eslint.org/docs/rules/)
+The only rule is to keep order of rules as they're authored in [official docs](http://eslint.org/docs/rules/).

 # TODO